arocull/stag-toolkit/readme.md

 3. Copy the `godot/addons/stag_toolkit/` directory into your project as `addons/stag_toolkit/`
 4. Done!

+### Cross Compiling

+Make use Rust's target system!

+- Install for key x86_64 platforms: `$ rustup target add x86_64-unknown-linux-gnu x86_64-pc-windows-gnu`
+- Get a list of [all platforms](https://doc.rust-lang.org/nightly/rustc/platform-support.html): `$ rustup target list`
+- Ensure you have the proper linker installed [to make use of cargo](https://stackoverflow.com/a/62853319)

+Platforms still working on support for: `x86_64-apple-darwin`

+#### On Linux

+Install the proper linkers!

+- Ubuntu: `$ sudo apt-get install mingw-w64`
+- Fedora: `$ sudo dnf install mingw64-gcc`

 ### Contribution

 If making a contribution, please follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard (as best you can).